pixel

 IN CLOSING

+We assure all customers that your BAR Overseas mover is highly experienced and will always use their best endeavours for an efficient and trouble-free overseas move.
 This update is intended to provide you with unbiased information on the state of shipping, and its many challenges.
-If you have any questions, please contact us.
+If you have any questions, please contact your BAR mover.